irvingdc/loud-mobility-site/src/pages/blog/just-in-small-batch-of-jamaican-blue-mountain-in-store-next-week.md

 ---
 templateKey: blog-post
-title: Learning to ride at 65
+title: LEARNING TO RIDE OVER 60
 date: 2017-01-04T15:04:10.000Z
 description: We’re proud to support riders from all walks of life to get riding and stay roadworthy all year round.
 Rachel learned to ride at 65, learn how